dfinity/portal/blog/features/websockets-poc.md

 while it interfaces with the backend on the Internet Computer through query and update calls.

 The gateway sends messages coming from the frontend as update calls to the backend and it continuously polls the backend for new messages for the frontend.
+Instead of polling, one could have also used HTTPS outcalls to "push" the messages to the gateway.
+However, with an increasing number of messages, polling is more and more efficient.

 Despite being a centralized point of failure, the gateway draws on the Internet Computer to fulfill its role trustlessly: both the frontend and the backend sign their messages